How can I find evidence of research impact?

 What is research impact?

-Research impact refers to the tangible contribution that research makes to society and the wider world—beyond core academic benefits derived from advancing knowledge.
+Research impact refers to the tangible contribution that research makes to society and the wider world—beyond academia.
+This includes benefits to individuals, communities, organisations, the environment, public policy, culture, health, and the economy.

-As a research-intensive institution and the UK’s first civic university, The University of Manchester is committed to conducting research that addresses real-world priorities and delivers meaningful outcomes.
-These may benefit individuals, the environment, public policy, the economy, culture, and society at large.
+As a research-intensive institution and the UK’s first civic university, The University of Manchester is committed to delivering research that addresses real-world challenges and generates meaningful outcomes.

 -